Introduction

 In those moments, sweet orange, bergamot, ylang ylang, and frankincense may help.

-But because they create a softer emotional space.
+But because they can create a softer emotional space.

 This is another important people-first point.